torvalds/linux/Documentation/media/uapi/v4l/vidioc-enum-framesizes.rst

 device supports.
 Only for the ``V4L2_FRMSIZE_TYPE_DISCRETE`` type does it make sense to increase the index value to receive more frame sizes.

-Note that the order in which the frame sizes are returned has no special meaning.
+.. note:: The order in which the frame sizes are returned has no special meaning.
 In particular does it not say anything about potential default format sizes.

 Applications can assume that the enumeration data does not change without any interaction from the application itself.
 This means that the